Not another pesky customer satisfaction survey!

 Firstly, after a recent doctor’s appointment a text arrived asking me whether I would recommend my doctor's surgery and secondly, after a coffee in Costa, along with my receipt, came another piece of paper which advised me to go online and “take a moment” to fill out their survey.
 And the cashier assured me, after she had told me her name, that if I did do the survey I would be entered into a draw to win £500.

 Needless to say, I didn’t do the survey.
 And my reasons were not churlish or centred around a lack of time.
 No my reasons for not wanting to take part were quite practical.
-I saw a doctor and ordered and all was as it should be.
+I saw a doctor and ordered coffee and all was as it should be.
 I didn't feel that either activity needed to be over analysed and rated.
 I had a need and it was met, that is basic market economics, not a cause for interrogation.

 Welcome to the survey train